Breast Reduction Surgery

 A breast reduction is typically an outpatient procedure performed at our accredited surgical facility.
 The operation usually requires about 2-3 hours, using general anesthesia.

-During surgery, Dr. Branman will use liposuction to remove excess fat, glandular tissue and skin, as well as raise the nipple/areola complex, and reshape the smaller breast into a more lifted, youthful position to eliminate sagging.
+During your breast reduction surgery, Dr. Branman will use liposuction to remove excess fat, glandular tissue and skin, as well as raise the nipple/areola complex, and reshape the smaller breast into a more lifted, youthful position to eliminate sagging.
 The result is a smaller, more aesthetically pleasing breast that feels firmer and fits more comfortably into clothing.

 Breast Reduction Incision Techniques